 John the Baptist also mentioned the coming wrath.
 The coming of God’s wrath is a concept found elsewhere in the New Testament:

 Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.
 Because of these, the wrath of God is coming.
 (Col 3:5,6)

 So how can a person flee, successfully, from God’s coming wrath?
-John tells us and the crowd:
+John the baptist tells us and the crowd:

 ● Produce fruit in keeping with repentance.
 And do not begin to say to yourselves, “We have Abraham as our father.”
 For I tell you that out of these stones God can raise up children for Abraham.
 (Luke 3:8)

 The key is to produce [good] fruit, which goes with repentance.
 Paul taught similarly:

 I preached that they should repent and turn to God and prove their repentance by their deeds.
 (Acts 26:20)